 - Alpha-linolenic acid (ALA): This is the only omega-3 found in plants like flaxseeds, canola, soy, hemp seeds, walnuts and enhanced foods.
 When you consume ALA, your body converts it into EPA and then eventually into DHA.

-Flaxseed oil is rich in ALA but lacks EPA and DHA.
+Flaxseed oil is rich in ALA, but lacks EPA and DHA.
 The body can take ALA and convert it DHA and EPA, the two omega-3s found in fish oil.
 It does this by the action of enzymes known as elongases and desaturases.
 That conversion factor depends on your diet and health of your digestive tract.

-Conversions of ALA to DHA and DPA are dependent on adequate levels of other nutrients, such as vitamins B6 and B7 (biotin), copper, calcium, magnesium, zinc, and iron.
+Conversions of ALA to DHA and DPA are dependent on adequate levels of other nutrients, such as vitamins B6 and B7 (biotin), copper, calcium, magnesium, zinc and iron.
 Many of these are lacking in the modern diet, especially among vegetarians.

 Flaxseed oil contains 50 percent to 60 percent omega-3 fatty acids in the form of ALA.
 Fish oil naturally contains both EPA and DHA.
 EPA and DHA are the most beneficial of the omega-3 fats, but we don’t tend to get a lot of them in our diets, so our bodies also produce them from the more prevalent ALA, which is one of the most important flaxseed oil benefits.

-How to Choose & Use Flaxseed Oil
+Where to Find and How to Use Flaxseed Oil

+You can find flaxseed oil easily in your local health food store or even online.
 It’s best to purchase a cold-pressed and organic flaxseed oil from a well-respected brand.
 Whichever brand you go with, flaxseed oil should be stored in an opaque bottle (usually black) to reduce oxidation.
 Natural oils provide valuable lignans in addition to ALA.
 You can also buy flaxseed oil in capsule form if you’re looking to avoid the taste, but I recommend purchasing the oil itself.

 One of the most convenient flaxseed oil benefits is its versatility.
 It can be used in place of other oils for salad dressings and sauces.
 It’s also delicious and commonly used in smoothies and protein shakes.